Silky terriers can be trained to participate in many events, including herding, agility, rally, tracking and fly ball.

 While some complain that their stubborn personality trait makes them harder to housebreak than many breeds, you are unlikely to see their persistent personality trait if you socialize the dog early because they are eager to please.

-You are sure to notice that they are a very loyal dog.
+You are sure to notice that it is a rather loyal pet.
 This personality trait means they want to protect you from any changes in your environment.
 This often results in barking behaviors that can be frustrating.

 How To Take Care of Silky Terriers